Zhuofeng-Li/Zhuofeng-Li.github.io/content/project/example/index.md

 ---
-title: TEG-DB: A Comprehensive Dataset and Benchmark of Textual-Edge Graphs
+title: TEG-DB A Comprehensive Dataset and Benchmark of Textual-Edge Graphs
 summary: The first open dataset and benchmark specifically designed for textual-edge graphs.
 tags: